pepinoflo/SuperSimpleStocks/README.md

 # Problem
 Provide working source code that will :
-    1. For a given stock,
++ For a given stock,
-        a.
-Given a market price as input, calculate the dividend yield.
+    - Given a market price as input, calculate the dividend yield.
-        b.
-Given a market price as input,  calculate the P/E Ratio.
+    - Given a market price as input,  calculate the P/E Ratio.
-        c.
-Record a trade, with timestamp, quantity of shares, buy or sell indicator and trade price.
+    - Record a trade, with timestamp, quantity of shares, buy or sell indicator and trade price.
-        d.
-Calculate Volume Weighted Stock Price based on trades in past 15 minutes.
+    - Calculate Volume Weighted Stock Price based on trades in past 15 minutes.
-    2. Calculate the GBCE All Share Index using the geometric mean of prices for all stocks.
++ Calculate the GBCE All Share Index using the geometric mean of prices for all stocks.

 # Requirements
 + The code has been tested on Python 2.7.10 and Python 3.6.0.